Hawke's Bay Hospital incorrectly placed gang member's breathing tube, killing him

 A CT scan was needed to identify whether any such injuries had occurred.

-In her report, the pathologist recorded that Raheke's death was due to interruption of oxygen to the brain, as a result of inadvertent oesophageal intubation rather than the intended tracheal intubation.
+In her report, the pathologist recorded that Raheke's death was because of interruption of oxygen to the brain, as a result of inadvertent oesophageal intubation rather than the intended tracheal intubation.

 The endotracheal tube (ETT) had been placed in the oesophagus (leading to the stomach), rather than the trachea (leading to the lungs).